|

 Love, Love, Love, with Lovey Dovey

-January/February - Dressed in a large Heart costume, Lovey will entertain children with her puppets singing silly love songs.
+January/February - Dressed in a large heart costume, Lovey will entertain children with her puppets singing silly love songs.
 Children will delight in pretending to be "Cupid" as they magically shoot Lovey's heart with their invisible arrows!
 Watch the amazing valentine card magic trick too!
-Ages 3-up.

 You may click here for promotional photos.